EgorLappo/slim-runner/README.md

 ## `SLiM` simulation wrapper

 This is a small program to wrap SLiM grid runs.
 It targets cases in which __per-cycle, tabular output__ is the primary output of the simulation.
 Any `.csv`-like output is automatically consumed by this wrapper, annotated with parameter values, and batched into larger files.
 With shorter simulations, this saves a lot of time spent on disk writes and compression.
+The program also is able to run many instances of SLiM in parallel, speeding up simulations over large parameter grids.

 Output is written as a sequence of parquet files `output_{i}.parquet`.
 Many parquet readers know how to treat a directory as a single big parquet file.